Infections Caused by Fungi

 Sometimes, the normal balances that keep fungi in check are upset, and infections develop.
 For example, the bacteria normally present in the intestines limit the growth of certain fungi in the area.
 When antibiotics are given, those helpful bacteria can be killed—allowing the fungi to grow unchecked.
 The resulting overgrowth of fungi can cause signs, which are usually mild.
 As the bacteria grow back, the balance is restored, and the problem usually resolves.

 Several drugs are effective against fungal infections, but the structure and chemical makeup of fungi make them difficult to kill.
 Antifungal drugs can be applied directly to a fungal infection of the skin or other surface.
-In more severe infections, antifungal drugs are given by mouth or injected.
+In some types of fungal infections, antifungal drugs must be given by mouth or injected.
 Several months of treatment are often needed.